Introducing Prezi for Veterinary Presentations

 One of the beautiful things about Prezi is that it lends itself to both verbal presentations from a single speaker and also to self-guided learning (think new staff training or instructions for pet owners).

-The learning curve with Prezi is admittedly quite steep, so if you’re thinking about creating one, give yourself some time to get familiar with the program and pilot test both how your slides look and how a user moves from one to the next.
+How to Use The learning curve with Prezi is admittedly quite steep, so if you’re thinking about creating one, give yourself some time to get familiar with the program and pilot test both how your slides look and how a user moves from one to the next.

 For anyone familiar with the Microsoft suite, Prezi can be frustratingly incompatible in strange ways.
 Copying and pasting text isn’t simple, and manipulating individual words within a text paragraph (think bold, underline, italics, or even a different font) is impossible.